jimbro1000/Dragon32Rev3/README.md

 ## Progress ##

-In the current state (3.0) none of the board is tested except for the additional audio capabilities.
+In the current state (3.3) most of the board is tested except for the additional audio capabilities, SAMx8 compatibility and the logic controlled switching of keyboard configuration.

 ## Modifications ##